chapel-lang/sphinxcontrib-chapeldomain/docs/developers.rst

 Testing
 -------

-`Github Actions`_ runs the tests automically and records code coverage in Codecov_.
+`Github Actions`_ runs the tests automatically and records code coverage in Codecov_.
 On a local workstation, tox_ can be used to run the tests in a similar fashion.

 .. code-block:: bash